jfberry/CanterburyPokemon/docs/custom-notifications.md

-# Custom Notifications
+All the notifications are run by a bot called **Professor Poracle**.
+The Professor is extremely diligent, but a bit fussy in the way you need to set out your requirements.

 ## Wake up poracle
 Professor Poracle will talk to you by sending you direct messages in discord.
-You can start the conversation by connecting to the Canterbury Pokemon Discord Server, going into the `#mapping-discussion` channel and calling for poracle with the command `!poracle`
+You can call him to start a conversation by connecting to the Canterbury Pokemon Discord Server, going into the `#mapping-discussion` channel and calling for poracle with the command `!poracle`

-**screen shot here**
+**insert screen shot here**

 ## Simple commands

+When you are talking to the Professor there are a few basic commands you should remember

 Command | Description
 --- | ---